lzq93017/LearnGit/readme.txt

 Git is a  version control system.
 Git is free software.
 Git is very good!
 Git is better then SVN.
+I'm Alan.